michaelkielt/azure-database-migration549/README.md

 2. **Migrating to Azure SQL Database:**
    - Set up an Azure SQL Database using the Azure Portal, allowing SQL login and specifying the VM's IP address in firewall rules.
-   - Install Azure Data Studio on the VM for managing connections to both the local SQL Server and Azure SQL Database.
+   - Install Azure Data Studio on the VM to manage connections to the local SQL Server and Azure SQL Database.
    - Use the SQL Server Schema Compare extension in Azure Data Studio to compare and migrate the schema from the on-premise database to Azure SQL Database.
    - Install the Azure SQL Migration extension in Azure Data Studio to migrate data from the on-premise database to Azure SQL Database.
    - Validate the migration success by inspecting data, schema, and configurations, ensuring adherence to the principles of data integrity.

+3. **Secure Database Backups on Azure Blob Storage and Development Environment Setup**
+   - Generate a full backup of the production database and securely store it on Azure Blob Storage.
+   - Provision a new Azure Virtual Machine for development and replicate the production environment.
+   - Restore the production database in the development environment using the generated database backup.
+   - Configure a maintenance plan for weekly full backups of the development database to Azure Blob Storage, enhancing data security and availability.

 ## Part 1: Establishing a Production Environment Database